lakshmankashyap/notes/flexbox.md

     * 0 1 auto
     * ...

-### Difference between space-between and space-evenly1 - space-evenly :  the items are evenly distributed within the alignment container along the main axis.
-The spacing between each pair of adjacent items, the main-start edge and the first item, and the main-end edge and the last item, are all exactly the same.
+### Difference between space-between and space-evenly

 * space-evenly : the items are evenly distributed within the alignment container along the main axis.
 The spacing between each pair of adjacent items, the main-start edge and the first item, and the main-end edge and the last item, are all exactly the same.